pws-pm/Cobalt/readme.md

 npx co build
-node postprocess.cjs (to remove colorBase)
+node postprocess.cjs (to remove colorBase from index.scss, use only if alias are resolved)